rafaeljusto/shelter/README.md

 owner
 * Built-in web client to manage domains easily without the necessity to develop a REST client
-* IDNA support for domains
+* IDNA support for domains' names
 * Optimized scan strategy to verify all registered domains configurations
 * On-the-fly domain verification interface